-More than 1 in 5 Americans have a disability, and that number grows every day.
+Online banking accessibility is crucial because more than 1 in 5 Americans have a disability, and that number grows every day.

 The baby boomer generation is transitioning into retirement and beginning to experience age-related disabilities—like decreased hearing or arthritis—that can make using technology challenging or next to impossible.

 Another important thing to remember is that technology that is accessible is also easier to use for everyone, not just people with disabilities.
 Accessible technology is friendlier for less tech-savvy users, people who speak English as their second (or third) language, and even that guy you know who has no patience.

 Where should online banking accessibility be prioritized?
 Here are some examples of online banking activities your customers with disabilities may need to access: